lassejlv/actionfile/README.md

 - Understands npm scripts & deno tasks.
 - Easy config language
 - Package-manager detector.
 Will automatically detect if you are using npm, pnpm, deno or bun.
-Even works with python, go, cargo and more. **SOON**
+Even works with python, go, cargo and more.
 - Extremely fast.
 No more headaches waiting for your scripts to run.

 ## Quick Install

-> **Note**: Currently only supports macOS.
+> **Note**: Currently only supports macOS & Windows.
 Linux support coming soon!

 Install actionfile with this one-liner: